RubixML/ML/docs/classifiers/kd-neighbors.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/KDNeighbors.php">[source]</a></span>

 # K-d Neighbors
-A fast k nearest neighbors algorithm that uses a binary tree to divide the training set into *neighborhoods*.
-K-d Neighbors then does a binary search to locate the nearest neighborhood of an unknown sample and prunes all neighborhoods whose bounding box is further than the kth nearest neighbor found so far.
-The main advantage of K-d Neighbors over brute force [KNN](k-nearest-neighbors.md) is that it is more efficient, however it cannot be partially trained.
+A fast K Nearest Neighbors algorithm that uses a binary search tree (BST) to divide the training set into *neighborhoods*.
+K-d Neighbors then does a binary search to locate the nearest neighborhood of an unknown sample and prunes all neighborhoods whose bounding box is further than the *k*'th nearest neighbor found so far.
+The main advantage of K-d Neighbors over brute force [KNN](k-nearest-neighbors.md) is that it is much more efficient, however it cannot be partially trained.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Probabilistic](../probabilistic.md), [Persistable](../persistable.md)